A Denali National Park Itinerary for Two Full Days

 • Prospector’s Pizzeria & Alehouse: Enjoy a variety of game meats and other unique toppings at this rustic spot that surely hits the spot after a day of hiking.

-3 Days in Denali National Park (or More!)
+With More Time in Denali National Park

 Here are a few things you could add to your Denali itinerary in a best-case-scenario type of way with full access to the park: